Estate Planning Library

 Flexibility

-This method allows for changes in family structure, such as births and deaths, without needing to frequently update the will.
+When you name beneficiaries per stirpes, it allows for changes in family structure, such as births and deaths, without needing to frequently update the will.

 Minimizing Disputes